WHGM

-WHGM (1330 AM) is a commercial radio station in Havre De Grace, Maryland.
-It is owned by Steve Clendenin, through licensee Maryland Media One, LLC, and it airs an oldies - classic hits radio format.
-In middays, it carries the syndicated Intelligence for Your Life with John Tesh.
+WHGM (1330 AM) is a commercial radio station licensed to Havre De Grace, Maryland, United States.
+It is owned by Steve Clendenin, through licensee Maryland Media One, LLC, and airs an adult hits format.
 Studios are in the Arts & Entertainment District of Havre De Grace at 331 North Union Avenue.

-By day, WHGM is powered at 5,000 watts, using a non-directional antenna.
-But to protect other stations on 1330 AM from interference, it reduces power to 500 watts at night and uses a directional antenna.
-Programming is also heard on three FM translators: W263CQ at 100.5 MHz in Chesapeake City; W284BE at 104.7 MHz in Havre de Grace and W298CG at 107.5 MHz in Bel Air.
+Programming is also heard on one FM translator: W261EE at 100.1 MHz in Chesapeake City.